 Since the software uses AES encryption, infected files are not decryptable without a key.

 Because of malicious software like Snatch and thousands more, we always recommend for you to create backups of important files and be extra vigilant when downloading things from the internet.
+To learn more about ransomware check out our blog to protect your computer from ransomware.

 Do you want to order Another VPN?